PM 'will pay' for post-Brexit science deal

 "There will still be much to negotiate, but the UK should be involved in all aspects of the programme.
 The sooner our involvement can be confirmed, the sooner scientists across Europe can put politics to one side and get on with shaping the science that will improve lives," he said.

-"The research community will remains anxious about the potential damage Brexit could do to UK and International science until a deal is struck but today's speech clearly shows that the UK Government understands what is at stake."
+"The research community remains anxious about the potential damage Brexit could do to UK and International science until a deal is struck, but today's speech clearly shows that the UK government understands what is at stake."

-Mrs May has also said that the UK would continue to participate in the R&D of the EU's nuclear body Euratom.
-Last year, continued involvement had been ruled out because although Euratom is not part of the EU, membership requires being subject to the jurisdiction of the European Court of Justice - which the government has said that it is not willing to do.
+Mrs May has also said that the UK would continue to participate in the R&D of the EU's nuclear body, Euratom.
+Last year, continued involvement had been ruled out because although Euratom is not part of the EU, membership requires being subject to the jurisdiction of the European Court of Justice - which the government has said it will not accept.

 It is unclear how the government will resolve this apparent contradiction, but it is notable that Mrs May singled out the R&D component of Euratom for participation, indicating that some form of partial membership might be possible.